 The API and the tablets for avanafil are manufactured by Mitsubishi Tanabe Pharma Corporation, or MTPC.
+MTPC has arrangements for the three main starting materials necessary for the manufacturing of avanafil API.
 The MTPC manufacturing sites for avanafil have been inspected by the U.S. and EU authorities.
 We do not believe the results of those inspections will have an impact on MTPC's ability to supply STENDRA, or the approval, or the timing of approval, of SPEDRA in the EU.
 However, if MTPC is unable to receive approval from foreign regulators and maintain ongoing FDA or foreign regulatory compliance, or manufacture avanafil's API or tablets in sufficient quantities to meet projected demand, the EU approval, the U.S. commercial launch, and future sales of STENDRA and SPEDRA will be adversely effected, which in turn could have a detrimental impact on our financial results and could impact our ability to enter into a collaboration for the commercialization of STENDRA and SPEDRA, if approved.
-In August 2012, we entered into an amendment to our agreement with MTPC that permits us to manufacture the API and tablets for avanafil ourselves or through third party suppliers at any time.
+In August 2012, we entered into an amendment to our agreement with MTPC that permits us to manufacture the API and tablets for avanafil ourselves or through third-party suppliers at any time.
 The transition away from MTPC supply will need to occur on or before June 2015.
-We currently do not have any manufacturing facilities and intend to rely on third parties for the supply of the API and tablets.
+We currently do not have any manufacturing facilities and intend to rely on third-parties for the supply of the starting materials, API and tablets.
 However, we cannot be certain that we will be successful in entering into such agreements with other suppliers or that we will be able to obtain the necessary regulatory approvals for these suppliers in a timely manner or at all.

-We have in-licensed all or a portion of the rights to Qsymia and avanafil from third parties.
+We have in-licensed all or a portion of the rights to Qsymia and avanafil from third-parties.
 If we default on any of our material obligations under those licenses, we could lose rights to these drugs.